-Carpenters held about 1.0 million jobs in 2018.
+Carpenters held about 948,500 jobs in 2021.
 The largest employers of carpenters were as follows:

 |Building finishing contractors||12|